 Day 12 Aberdeen

 On arrival in Aberdeen, disembark in the early morning and bid a fond farewell to fellow travellers before a transfer to the airport to continue your journey.
-Note: At the conclusion of the voyage, we recommend booking flights departing after 12.00 pm on the day of disembarkation in case there are delays.
+NOTE: At the conclusion of the voyage, we do not recommend booking flights departing prior to 12.00 pm on the day of disembarkation in case there are delays.

 Please Note:

-In true expedition style we encourage exploration and adventure, offering flexibility in challenging environments in a way that puts you among the action to see and do as much as possible.
-This itinerary is only a guide and subject to change due to ice and weather conditions.
+In the spirit of expedition travel, we encourage exploration and adventure offering flexibility in challenging environments.
+This itinerary is only a guide and is subject to change due to weather, sea and other conditions beyond our control.

 YOUR SHIP: GREG MORTIMER

-YOUR SHIP:
+YOUR SHIP: Greg Mortimer

 VESSEL TYPE:

 LENGTH:

 PASSENGER CAPACITY:

 BUILT/REFURBISHED: